pedro-martins-semeq/api-proxy-challenge/api/README.md

 ---

 ## Notes
-- This service uses `httpx` for HTTP requests ti external APIs.
+- This service uses `httpx` for HTTP requests to external APIs.
 - The routes depend on upstream services configured in environment variables
 - For more request formatting info: the `core/http_proxy.py` module provides the generic HTTP fowarding layer